 “The new Embera tribe leader is chosen every 4 years.
 The members of the tribe form lines behind their favorite candidates.
 The candidate with the biggest line will be the next tribe leader.”

 The guy, maybe in his thirties, wears a beaded skirt-like cover around his waist and a beaded, tribal sash.
-Our group members are encouraged to ask questions.
+Our group members are encouraged to ask questions on Embera Indian life.
 Members of our tour group ask about the tribal relations, the education, the connection with the modern world.
 The man explains us his family relations.
 He has a wife and a couple of kids and he is deeply happy the tribals are free to choose their own partners.
 Their children get a basic education at the village school.
 Among other things, they’ll learn English, Spanish and their own Embera language, that has no written form.
 There are various villages around the area, this particular village has less than 90 members.

 Emberas could move outside their communities and modern world is not that far away, but the traditional lifestyle and preserving their heritage has a great power.
 Some basic items are these days bought from outside the village (mosquito nets, gas for the boats, fabric for traditional loin clothes and such), but mostly the lifestyle relies on tradition.
 These tribals seemed relaxed, happy and proud of their unique lifestyle within the nature, inside the jungle, by the Chagres river.
 And as we enjoyed a tasty, traditional lunch of green, fried plantains and fried, white fish of the Chagres river, we witnessed girls of different ages performing traditional dance and singing, with and without the male members of the tribe.
 Old, traditional songs and dances that each child learns and is taught to perform.
 Songs that tell about ancient times, life, love, longing.